Skip to main content

 1

-Walk me through a feature you shipped end-to-end.
-Start with the database and end with deployment.
+Walk me through the last feature you shipped end-to-end.
+Start with the database schema and end with the deploy.
+Use your most recent production feature.

 What to listen for